I was convinced my baby deserved a better mum

 Everywhere I went, I saw danger.
 It was worse at night.
 I could almost feel a tangible sense of impending doom.
 I knew I wouldn't get more than three or four hours' sleep - the baby suffered from silent reflux and woke every 45 minutes after midnight.
 But even the corners of the room seemed darker and more threatening in the evening.

 At night, trying to stop myself falling asleep mid-feed, I found even more horrors on the internet.
 "The dog ate my baby's head," was one particularly unhelpful headline which had me jumping out of bed at four in the morning, running downstairs to shake my husband awake.
 "He's going to get mauled by a dog," I cried.
-He looked at me uncomprehending, bleary eyed, but I couldn't be calmed until he got out of bed and helped me compose an email to my parents and sister about the family cockapoos (one of the most gentle breeds you could wish for).
+He looked at me uncomprehending, bleary eyed, but I couldn't be calmed until he got out of bed and helped me compose an email to my parents and sister about the family cockapoos.

 Another news article about baby seats sent shock waves through my core.
-Babies shouldn't be kept in their car seats for longer than two hours (apparently).
+Babies shouldn't be kept in their car seats for longer than two hours, it said.
 After reading this, nothing my husband said could convince me to take a car journey longer than half an hour, in case the baby asphyxiated en route.

 "I am so anxious," I confided tearfully in my mother.
 She nodded knowingly and said, "It never goes away, once you're a parent".
 She didn't realise the extent of my anxiety.
 I took her words quite literally to mean that I would feel this horrendous for the rest of my life.
 The bully would never go away.
-I couldn't possibly survive at that level of anxiety, and so I thought, "I've made a mistake.
-I am not cut out for motherhood."
-And then came guilt, for not being thankful for my beautiful child.
+I couldn't possibly survive at that level of anxiety.
+I thought I had made a mistake, that I was not cut out for motherhood.
+And then came guilt for not being thankful for my beautiful child.

 Ironically I embraced the days when I just felt a dull depression rather than racing anxiety - it was a relief.
 "This is normal," I told myself.
 "All mothers feel this and it will pass."

 To say I lost myself that first year is no over-exaggeration.
 I don't recognise my face in photos, my false smile.
 Delirious and headachy from sleep deprivation, sugar became my crutch and I piled on all the weight I'd lost after giving birth.
 I didn't get my hair done for more than six months.
 Putting on a pair of earrings was too much effort.
-Never mind "good enough" - I was failing miserably at being an alpha mum and I knew anybody would be able to see through the camouflage of makeup so it wasn't worth the effort.
+Never mind "good enough", I was failing miserably at being an alpha mum and I knew everyone would be able to see through the camouflage of makeup so it wasn't worth the effort.
 And I was so very tired, all the time.
-I hated what was happening to me, and I imagined that my little boy would one day realise he'd drawn the short straw, and would reject me.
+I hated what was happening to me, and I imagined that my little boy would one day realise he'd drawn the short straw and reject me.
 I felt he deserved better than me.

 The light bulb moment came a few months in, after the "good enough" session.
 My therapist helped me finally realise that my quest for perfection was fuelling my anxiety.
 My core belief in this instance?
 That my self worth was measured by how well I could do things.
 Before baby, everything from documents at work, to the way my home was decorated, to sourcing a quirky restaurant for dinner with friends, I had put a huge amount of effort into making it as good as possible.
 I prided myself on being super-organised.